Milad Yousif CDL driver recruiting with a driver walking toward a truck at sunset in a fleet yard

 Define experience, equipment fit, geography, and expectations.

-2. Candidate Sourcing
+2. Driver Sourcing

-Build realistic candidate flow.
+Build realistic driver candidate flow.

 3. First Contact